 The first step in applying for a liquor license is to meet with a BACP business consultant to determine what type of license is required and if there are any restrictions based on your business location.
 The consultant will guide you through the entire application process.

 You can make an appointment online or by calling 312.74.GOBIZ/ 312.744.6249.

 The liquor license process is thorough to ensure that only responsible business owners are granted the privilege of obtaining a liquor license.
 Applicants are required to provide detailed information on ownership and business finances.
 Establishments must also undergo and pass inspections from several city departments, including the Departments of Health, Fire and Buildings.

-Neighborhood sentiment is also taken into consideration; each legal registered voter within 250 feet of a proposed liquor license establishment is notified when an application is filed.
+Neighborhood sentiment is also taken into consideration; your alderman and each legal registered voter within 250 feet of a proposed liquor license establishment is notified when an application is filed.

 In some areas of the City it may not be possible to obtain a liquor license due to restrictions such as "dry precincts" or moratorium areas that prohibit the issuance of additional packaged goods and consumption on premises licenses.
 It is also important to note that liquor licenses can not be issued to an establishment within 100 ft. of a school, church, hospital, home for the aged, or library.

 The City of Chicago does not regulate the practice of BYOB.
 However, businesses that wish to engage in the practice of BYOB, are still responsible for ensuring that all laws and ordinances concerning the consumption of alcohol on their premises are followed.
 This includes, but is not limited to, making sure minors are not consuming alcohol on the premises and protecting against customers being over served or over consuming.